Last Updated on March 25, 2021 by Sagar Aryal

 - The clear zone appears as a result of the complete lysis of the red blood cells present in the medium, causing denaturation of hemoglobin to form colorless products.

-- β-hemolytic bacteria include the Group A streptococci like S. pyogenes and S. agalactiae, both of which are associated with severe infections in humans.
+- β-hemolytic bacteria include group A streptococci like S. pyogenes and group B streptococcus like S. agalactiae, both of which are associated with severe infections in humans.

 3. Gamma hemolysis